machalliance/standards/.github/ISSUE_TEMPLATE/proposal-for-adding-new-document.md

 ---
-name: Proposal for adding new document
+name: Proposal for adding a new document
 about: Describe an idea for a new document describing interoperability satnards, best practices for MACH adoption or an explainer
 title: "[Proposal]: <document>"